doctolib/safe-pg-migrations/README.md

 Adding the constraint itself is rather fast, the major part of the time is spent on validating this constraint.

-safe-pg-migrations acts differently depending on the version you are on.
+**Safe PG Migrations** acts differently depending on the version you are on.

 ### Recent versions of PG and Active Record (> 12 and > 6.1)

-Starting on PostgreSQL versions 12, adding the column NOT NULL constraint is safe if a check constraint validates the nullability of the same column. safe-pg-migrations also relies on add_check_constraint, which was introduced in ActiveRecord 6.1.
+Starting on PostgreSQL versions 12, adding the column NOT NULL constraint is safe if a check constraint validates the nullability of the same column. **Safe PG Migrations** also relies on add_check_constraint, which was introduced in ActiveRecord 6.1.

-If these requirements are met, safe-pg-migrations ensures that adding a constraints holds blocking locks for the least amount of time by splitting the constraint addition in several steps:
+If these requirements are met, **Safe PG Migrations** ensures that adding a constraints holds blocking locks for the least amount of time by splitting the constraint addition in several steps:

 1. adding a `IS NOT NULL` constraint *without validation*, will not validate existing rows but block read or write;